panoptic-labs/docs/docs/product/markets.md

 >-   What is a market in the context of Panoptic?
 >-   What are an asset and a numeraire?
 >-   How is Uniswap related to Panoptic?
->-   How can I trade options on any ERC-20 token or native asset on Panoptic?
+>-   How can I trade options on any token in Panoptic?